pocomane/brewed-in-the-apocalypse/bita.md

 concerned.
 What do you do?
 ```

+TODO : add another trigger for the PC (not the protagonists) wasting time ?

 ```
 The characters are in a bus out of control.
 They starts to propose each outer possible things to do, but no one take an action.